-An Annual Report and an Annual Financial Report are submitted to the EMA by 1^{st} of September of the year n+1, to provide an overview of the previous year's testing programme and the summary of the costs associated to these activities, respectively.
+An Agreement Report and a Final Financial Report are submitted to the EMA by $31^{\rm st}$ March of the year n+1, to provide an overview of the previous year's testing programme and the summary of the costs associated to these activities, respectively.
 In case some projects are not finalised by the date, an extension of the deadline can be proposed by the EDQM, which must be endorsed by the EMA.
-Any outstanding activities not reported in the Annual Report and Annual Financial Report of the year n, shall be reported by the EDQM in the Final and Financial reports of the year n+1, following written agreements between both parties.
+Any outstanding activities not reported in the Agreement Report and Final Financial Report of the year n, shall be reported by the EDQM in the Agreement and Final Financial Reports of the year n+1, following written agreements between both parties.